globaltravelreport/global-travel-report/content/articles/1-dubai-travel-guide-for-aussies-navigating-new-norms.md

 ---
 title: 'Dubai Travel Guide for Aussies: Navigating New Norms'
-summary: "
-  Embarking on a journey from the Land Down Under to the dazzling cityscapes of Dubai can be an exhilarating experience for Australian travelers.
-The f..."
+summary: ' Embarking on a journey from the Land Down Under to the dazzling cityscapes of Dubai can be an exhilarating experience for Australian travelers.
+The f...'
-date: '2025-04-17T04:49:45.820Z'
+date: '2025-04-04T13:48:55.776Z'
 country: United Arab Emirates
 type: Airline
 imageUrl: 'https://images.unsplash.com/photo-1503220317375-aaad61436b1b'